Does Graphic Design Require Math? 10 Reasons Why It Does

 Students must have a GCSE maths qualification.

-GCSE in Information Technology is useful at Secondary School level (High School).
+GCSE in Information Technology is useful at the secondary school level (high school).

 Students need a grade of 06 in math to enter a BA Graphic Design Degree course.